 Bleeding Gums

 Increased blood circulation can make your gums softer and cause them to bleed when you brush or floss your teeth.
-You can try switching to a softer toothbrush and see if that helps.
+You can switch to a softer toothbrush and see if that helps.
 Please maintain your dental hygiene during pregnancy and take good care of your teeth and gums while expecting.

 Increased Vaginal Discharge